adshares/adshares-docs/adserver/api/campaigns.rst

 - active - campaign is active
 - suspended - campaign suspended, e.g. in case of insufficient funds to run campaign

-.. _banner-status:
+.. _creative-status:

-Banner status
+Creative status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Banner status is a string.
-Banner can be in one of following states:
+Creative status is a string.
+Creative can be in one of following states:

-- draft - banner during creation
+- draft - creative during creation
-- inactive - banner is not active, will not be displayed
+- inactive - creative is not active, will not be displayed
-- active - banner is active
+- active - creative is active
-- rejected - banner is permanently disabled, e.g. does not comply with terms
+- rejected - creative is permanently disabled, e.g. does not comply with terms

 .. _campaign-object: